Stockholm 5:th of May 2009.

 pdflatex test

-Upon submitting your manuscript to an archive, I recomend to use the style file habbrv.bst which provides eprint and can be used to include internal links.
-The style file you can find here with an explanation of how it works.
+For use with ArXiv I recommend to use the style file habbrv.bst which provides eprint and can be used to include internal links.

 Guidelines